oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

       - Only two out of three users who performed the query will show up in the violations log becuase the third user, `APPUSER`, is a realm authorized member.
          - `APPUSER` is not violating the realm by performing the query.
       - The violation log shows where they connected from and what client they used to connect
+      - The **machine** may different in your query from the screenshot.
+This is expected.

 6. Before moving to the next lab, you will clean out the simulation log table.
 As `SEC_ADMIN_OWEN`, run the following commands.